edgedb/edgedb/docs/clients/js/index.rst

 Query builder
 ^^^^^^^^^^^^^

-At last we've arrived at the most powerful API for querying your EdgeDB
+At last we've arrived at the most powerful API for querying your |Gel|
 instance: the query builder.
-The EdgeDB query builder provides a **code-first** way to write **fully-typed** EdgeQL queries with TypeScript.
+The Gel query builder provides a **code-first** way to write **fully-typed** EdgeQL queries with TypeScript.
 We recommend it for TypeScript users, or anyone who prefers writing queries with code.